Thank you for joining us for the 2018 Montana Antiques Appraisal Fair!

 Can I attend as a spectator?

 Yes!
 Please join us.
-General admission for spectators is $5 at the door.
+General admission for spectators is $5 at the door, ages 5 and under are free.
 Appraisal tickets include general admission.

 What type of weight does this valuation bear?